Q. Can Exl-Plan be used

 this FAQ below for more help.

-Accessing Exl-Plan's online help when using Vista.
+Accessing Exl-Plan's online help when using Vista or Windows 7.

 Download Center to access the Exl-Plan help files.
 Alternatively,